albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are reconfigurable robots and what are their main kinds?

-Modular robots, composed of several components, which can be re-organized to create morphologies suitable for different tasks.
-There are four types of reconfigurable robots: Chan-type, Lattice-Type, Hybrid type (chain+lattice), Other types
+Modular **robots**, **composed of several components**, which **can be re-organized to create morphologies suitable for different tasks**.

+There are four main types of reconfigurable robots:

+* Chan-type
+* Lattice-Type
+* Hybrid type (chain+lattice)
+* Other types

 #### What are the motivations behind Evolutionary Robotics?

-Since it's difficult to design autonomous systems using a top-down engineering process it's better to let the engineer define the control components and the selection criteria, and let the artificial evolution  discover the most suitable combinations while the robot interacts with the enviroment.
+Since it's difficult to design autonomous systems using a top-down engineering process it's better to **let the engineer define the control components and the selection criteria**, and **let the artificial evolution  discover the most suitable combinations** while the robot interacts with the enviroment.

 Can be used as a synthetic approach to the study of mechanism of adaptive behaviour.